 If you can answer this question in one catchy sentence, you have a strong and unique value proposition.

-To help you do this, these are our top 10 tips to define a good Unique Value Proposition for your tourism business.
+To help you do this, here are our top 10 tips on how to define a good Unique Value Proposition for your tourism business.

 Top 10 tips for determining your tourism company’s Unique Value Proposition

 - List the physical features and factors of your destination